 Step #4: Allow it to Dry

-Before you add the second coat on the wood, we recommend letting the varnish dry.
+Before you add the second coat on the wood, make sure to let the varnish dry.
 The application should settle in for about ten hours.

 Step #5: Do the Final Coating